Juggernaut9434/garynotes/marketingNow1.md

 #### big challenge
 It is hard to be from a far from all the people.
+Wanting to just reach out and hug Gary through the screen

 #### The app is a big role, scoop, (trend)
 Weight Lifting is way down and yoga is way up